 Why do cats sit on our clothes?

 Cats sit on our clothes for much the same reason they steal our spot on the sofa, it smells like us.
-In fact, it is recommended that if your cat has a stay at the vet, to bring along an item of clothing which can make the hospital stay less stressful.
+In fact, it is recommended that if your cat has a stay at the vet, bring along an item of clothing that can make the hospital stay less stressful.

-Why do cats sit on our chest, neck and face
+Why do cats sit on our chest, neck and face?

 Similar to the above answer, our faces are warm and cats like to seek out warm spots, but they may also be seeking out companionship and attention from their favourite human too.